 Should You Own The Land Under Your Mobile Home?

-In the past, what were called mobile homes were often placed in mobile home parks where the lot on which the home sat would be rented from the park owner.
+In the past, what were called mobile homes were often placed in mobile home parks where the land on which the home sat would be rented from the park owner.
 This formula has changed over the years as more people consider manufactured homes because of the affordability and quality construction.
 Should you own the land under your house if you decide on a manufactured home?

 Land Is An Investment.